 - GET CERTIFIED AND LEARN THE SCIENCE OF SCUBA DIVING

-Just like in other outdoor adventure, learning the basics, rules and regulations of the sport is paramount as there are inherent dangers.
+Just like in other outdoor adventures, learning the basics, rules, and regulations of the sport is paramount as there are inherent dangers.
 It is the same with scuba diving.
 You need to undergo training from a certified dive instructor.
+A Complete Guide To Start Scuba Diving is very important before you start.

 There are three sessions during your certification course:

-- Classroom / Lecture – your instructor will teach you the basics of scuba diving, equipments needed, principles, rules and regulations.
+- Classroom / Lecture – your instructor will teach you the basics of scuba diving, equipment needed, principles, rules, and regulations.

 - Confined Water – this is usually done in a pool or in shallow seas free from waves and current.
 You will practice various diving skills and simulate an open water dive.